lasinducharith/ballerina-rest-service/README.md

 ```

 Following commands will compile the ballerina program and run.
 Note that compiler will create a **.balx** file, which is the executable binary of the service/application upon execution of **build** command.
-The executable will be created with name <package_name>.balx
+The executable will be created with name <package_name>.balx.
+The balx file will package all the ballerina files inside the package/directory to a single executable binary file.

 ```
 $ballerina build services/